Palace on Bong Revilla: Allies won't be spared

 Revilla went to Camp Crame and surrendered to the police on Monday night.

 Former DPWH Bulacan First District Engineering Office (DEO) assistant district engineer Brice Hernandez and former DPWH Bulacan First DEO Engr.
-Jaypee Mendoza, meanwhile, were arrested by National Bureau of Investigation operatives at the Senate. —AOL, GMA Integrated News
+Jaypee Mendoza, meanwhile, were arrested by National Bureau of Investigation operatives at the Senate. —AOL/RSJ, GMA Integrated News